 The Conway Public Library recognizes its duty in promoting citizenship and literacy, and believes that creating a teen-friendly environment is essential to sustaining a healthy, thriving community.
 To uphold this responsibility, the Library has established a Teen Leadership Council to assist both in developing and implementing programs which serve local teens and encourage them to become life-long library users through the promotion of reading, learning, and volunteerism.

 Calling all Conway teens!

 We are seeking a group of dedicated, local youth who are interested in making a difference at the Library and in their community.
 The Teen Leadership Council aims to give the Library a new perspective on youth and youth a new perspective on libraries.
 TLC members play a critical role in developing the Library's young adult collection, young adult outreach, event planning and marketing, and making the Library a friendlier place for young adults.

-The Teen Leadership Council will meet monthly in an open-forum setting where teens can discuss the issues related specifically to their own use of the Library.
+The Teen Leadership Council will meet bi-weekly in an open-forum setting where teens can discuss the issues related specifically to their own use of the Library.
 Members will earn community service credit and will have a direct impact on the Conway Public Library.

 Interested in helping us found a Teen Leadership Council?